Arxivar/PluginGenerator/docs/frontend/classes/TaskV2PluginService.TaskV2PluginService.md

 ▸ **updateWidgetSettings**\<`T`\>(`pluginId`, `instanceId`, `propToModify`, `valueToModify`): `void`

-Update the settings of a widget bt instance Id.
+Update the settings of a widget by instance Id.

 #### Type parameters